Ken Wilson (ice hockey): Early life

 Wilson played for the Mayfair Public School hockey team in Saskatoon, Saskatchewan.
 In 1937, Mayfair won the J.D.
-McDonald Cup for Saskatoon public schools Hockey Championship, with Wilson playing from the centre and left wing positions.
+McDonald Cup for the Saskatoon public schools hockey championship, with Wilson playing from the centre and left-wing positions.

 Career

-In 1946, Wilson moved from Trail, British Columbia to Fort Worth, Texas to play football for the Rangers; competing on the United States Hockey League (1945-51).
+In 1946, Wilson moved from Trail, British Columbia to Fort Worth, Texas to play for the Rangers in the United States Hockey League (1945-51).

 In 1950, Wilson became the manager of the new Hobart Arena, in Troy, Ohio.
 As manager, Wilson booked and promoted many of the leading acts of the 1950s, including the first Ohio venue for Elvis Presley on November 24, 1956, Roy Rogers, Gene Autry, Nat King Cole, Tex Ritter, Sonja Henie, Victor Borge, Liberace, Guy Lombardo, and Patti Page.

 Starting in 1951 and for the next eight seasons, he owned and operated the IHL team Troy Bruins.

 Wilson spent the 1959-1960 hockey season as EHL Greensboro Generals' general manager.

 For three seasons starting in 1960, Wilson was the general manager of the Omaha Knights in the IHL.

 In 1963, Wilson moved to Toledo, Ohio, where he owned and started the Toledo Blades in the IHL.
 Over the next three seasons, he served as general manager and as a mid-season replacement in 1966, as coach.
-In 1964, the Toledo Blades won the Fred A. Huber Trophy, awarded for "Most Points in the Regular Season' and the Turner Cup awarded to the Playoff Champions.
+In 1964, the Toledo Blades won the Fred A. Huber Trophy, awarded for "Most Points in the Regular Season' and the Turner Cup awarded to the playoff champions.

 In 1966, Wilson managed the Vancouver Canucks in the Western Hockey League.
 Bert Olmstead was the coach.

 In 1967 the National Hockey League expanded and Olmstead was hired as general manager and coach of the Oakland Seals after the June 7, 1967 NHL player draft.
 Olmstead hired Wilson to run a farm team the following season.
 The entire hockey staff was fired at the end of the first season.